tobega/tailspin-v0/TailspinReference.md

 * Array where first and second elements are equal: `<[]?($it(1)<$it(2)>)>`
 * Structure where the elements obey the relation a <= b <= c: `<?($it.a<..$it.b>)?($it.b<..$it.c>)>`

+Such-that conditions can also be applied to transforms of the value.
+Note that those transforms must yield a single value for matching.

 ## Streams
 Streams occur when several values are created as the _current value_.
 Streams are processed by repeating each step of the chain by setting __each__ of the stream values as the _current value_ in turn.